ktdreyer/find-bzs/README.rst

 (If you've already cloned ceph-ansible, just ``git pull`` to fetch all the latest updates and tags.)

+Edit the ``find-bzs.py`` script so that the ceph-ansible git tags are reflected in the "OLD" and "NEW" variables:

+    $ vim ../find-bzs/find-bzs.py

 Now run the ``find-bzs.py`` script in your up-to-date clone directory::

     $ ../find-bzs/find-bzs.py